Andrelamor/pai-ta-on/2-strings/strings.md

 ````python
 print(course)
 ````
-we see _Python's course for Beginners_
+we see _Python's course for Beginners_.
-Beautiful.

 Now let's say we don't want this apostrophe here, so we have _"Python for Begginers"_, but we want to put _Beginners_ in double quotes.
 Once again, if you add a double quote here, Python interpreter gets confused because it assumes the second double quote indicates that end of the string, so it doesn't know what these characters are:
 ````python
 course = "Python for "Beginners"